-Leverage must be in the form of contributions to the project's hard development costs.
+Leverage must be in the form of contributions toward the total development costs.

 - a.
 In the scoring matrix, any project that has leveraged funds will receive additional points.
-Leveraged funds are funds provided by the applicant and grants from other sources.
+Leveraged funds are funds provided by the applicant that are THDA grants or other eligible contributions.
 The value of land acquired through non-NHTF resources may be counted as leverage when the appraised value is documented and proof of ownership at the time of application is demonstrated.
-Loan proceeds from a lending institution do not count as leverage.
-However, the savings generated from a below market interest rate will count as leverage when properly documented.
+Loan proceeds do not count as leverage.
+However, the savings generated from a below market interest rate loan will count as leverage.
 Administrative funds, anticipated fund-raising revenues and construction loans do not count toward leverage.
 Leveraged funds counted in one program year do not qualify again as leverage in subsequent years.
-All proposed leverage must be thoroughly supported by appropriate back-up documentation, including firm commitment letters, award letters, and warranty deeds. - b.
+All proposed leverage must be thoroughly supported by appropriate back-up documentation, including warranty deeds and firm commitment letters or award letters. - b.
 The value of donated labor, materials and land will count toward leverage.
 The value of unskilled labor is set at the current minimum wage, and the value of skilled labor is set at twice the current minimum wage.
 The value of land and/or a building donated or acquired for a project prior to the application will count as leverage, but there must be an appraisal or tax assessment included in the application to document its value.
 In order to count donated supplies or materials, only the documented value of the actual goods or materials will be considered and they must be legitimately required by the project.
 The donor must provide a letter to confirm the amount of the supplies or materials.
 Proposed discounts will not count as leverage.